-One of the ways that the Lakes Commission works to control invasive species in our waters is to host bi-annual flowering rush pull parties.
-These parties occur at low water in the spring and the fall with the intention of removing flowering rush from some of our high use public shoreline areas.
+One of the ways that the Lakes Commission worked to help control aquatic invasive species was our bi-annual flowering rush digs.
+They were held at low water in the spring and the fall with the intention of removing flowering rush from some of our high use public swim areas.
+The Lakes Commission has taken a break from this approach in the hopes that Idaho Departement of Agriculture will address these areas with suction harvesting.
 Flowering rush is rapidly invading Lake Pend Oreille and the Pend Oreille River.
-Once the rush is established it will make a bay area non-navigable by boat or swimmer.
-There is currently no known treatment method for managing rush.
-The only way to slow its expansion is to carefully remove the plant and it’s hardy rhizome system from the soils when the water is down.
+Once flowering rush is established it will make a bay non-navigable by boat or swimmer.
+There is currently very limited successful treatment options for the flowering rush.

-Spring Field Trips to the WaterLife Discovery Center– The Lakes Commission organizes field trips for second and third graders to the WaterLife Discovery Center.
+Spring Field Trips to the WaterLife Discovery Center– Since 2013, the Lakes Commission has helped Idaho Fish & Game organize educational field trips for second and third graders to the WaterLife Discovery Center.
 The Center is located on Idaho Department of Fish and Game property at the old fish hatchery on Lakeshore Drive.
-Students cycle through four stations on the field trip at which they are taught by professionals about native fish, macroinvertebrates, water quality and more.
-The trips are staffed by volunteers and monies to support the trips come from the Panhandle Chapter of Trout Unlimited.
+Students cycle through four stations where they learn about native fish, macroinvertebrates, water quality and more.
+The trips are staffed by volunteer natural resource specialists and monies to support the program come from the Lakes Commission and Panhandle Chapter of Trout Unlimited – Bull Trout Education Program.

 Viewing pond on spring field trip to WaterLife Discovery Center